Jean-Baptiste Bagaza: Dictatorship

-A programme of economic modernization was begun to allow the emergence of small-scale capitalist agriculture, involving the construction of two new hydroelectric dams which still form the basis for Burundi's energy infrastructure.
+Under Bagaza, a programme of economic modernization was begun to allow the emergence of small-scale capitalist agriculture, involving the construction of two new hydroelectric dams which still form the basis for Burundi's energy infrastructure.
 He also initiated road building programs, expanded the availability of drinking water, and developed a port on Lake Tanganyika.
 His infrastructure investments helped to shape Burundi's export ecenomy which came to rely on coffee, tea and sugar.
+He remained well remembered for his infrastructure improvements and development projects in Burundi.
 Internationally, Bagaza successfully maneuvered between different political factions, securing economic aid from the Western Bloc, the Eastern Bloc, China, and the Arab world.
+He expelled the large Congolese migrant community from Burundi, claiming that they had just decided to leave on their own.